venuasarelly/JOB-PORTAL/README.md

 > npm i in client folder and then npm start 🙋

 > npm i in server folder and then nodmeon index.js ✌️

-## Mongo Schema Design

-I add picutes of schmea in public folder you can check it from backend folder also

-Thnx !
-Don't Forget To Give Thumbsum

-I haven't Add Security maybe i will add in future or you can fork this project abd add ✌️✌️✌️

-&copy;ravisharma7818